lazell/ufo_reports/README.md

 2. Once all vectors have been assigned to a centroid, the average vector or "middle" of the cluster is calculated from it's cluster members, this becomes the new centroid vector for comparison in the next iteration.

 The two steps are repeated many times.
-At early iterations it is the centroids will be closer to each other, they will adapt and move until the best fit is found by the alorithm.
+At early iterations it is the centroids will be closer to each other, they will adapt and move until the best fit is found by the algorithm.

 #### Visualization of K-means Clustering